 Our means of protecting our proprietary rights may not be adequate and our competitors may independently develop technologies, products or services that are identical or similar to ours or that compete with ours.
 Patent, trademark, copyright and trade secret laws afford only limited protection for our technology, products and services.
 The laws of many countries do not protect our proprietary rights to as great of an extent as do the laws of the United States.
 Despite our efforts to protect our proprietary rights, unauthorized parties have in the past attempted, and may in the future attempt, to operate under the aspects of our intellectual property rights, or proprietary technology, products or services or products, or to obtain and use information that we regard as proprietary.
 Third parties may also design around our proprietary rights, which may render our protected technology, services and products less valuable, if the design around is favorably received in the marketplace.
 In addition, if any of our technology, products and services are covered by third-party patents or other intellectual property rights, we could be subject to various legal actions.
+For example, we are aware of certain third-party intellectual property that does or may overlap with aspects of the Company's technology.
 We cannot assure that our technology products and/or services do not infringe, violate or misappropriate any patents or other intellectual property rights owned or controlled by others or that they will not in the future.